 The appearance of text on your page depends on a complex interaction of processes called composition.
-Using the word spacing, letterspacing, glyph scaling, and hyphenation options you’ve selected, InCopy composes your type in a way that best supports the specified parameters.
+Using the word spacing, letterspacing, glyph scaling, and hyphenation options you’ve selected, InDesign composes your type in a way that best supports the specified parameters.

-InCopy offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer.
+InDesign offers two composition methods: Adobe Paragraph Composer (the default) and Adobe Single-line Composer.
 Both composition methods evaluate possible breaks, and choose those that best support the hyphenation and justification options you’ve specified for a given paragraph.

-Considers a network of breakpoints for an entire paragraph, and thus can optimize earlier lines in the paragraph in order to eliminate especially unattractive breaks later on.
+Considers a network of breakpoints for an entire paragraph, and thus can optimize earlier lines in the paragraph to eliminate especially unattractive breaks later on.
 Paragraph composition results in more even spacing with fewer hyphens.

 The Paragraph Composer approaches composition by identifying possible breakpoints, evaluating them, and assigning a weighted penalty to them based on such principles as evenness of letterspacing, word spacing, and hyphenation.